DJDanl/cpp-docs.pt-br/docs/parallel/concrt/reference/concurrent-unordered-set-class.md

 ### <a name="parameters"></a>Parâmetros

 *_Bucket*<br/>
-O número de buckets a ser pesquisado.
+O Bucket a ser pesquisado.

 ### <a name="return-value"></a>Valor de retorno